leonkontorovich/centerline_behavior_annotation/pipeline_cluster/README.md

-# Autoscope Pipeline
+# Video to Centerline Pipeline

+There are two subfolders, for the two main starting points:
+1. Autoscope (pure behavior)
+2. WBFM (behavior + traces)

-Pipeline to extract behavioural parameters from Open Autoscope (OA) recordings.
+High-level pipeline to extract behavioural parameters from Open Autoscope (OA) and wbfm recordings.
+Important: this repository only contains organizational scripts (using snakemake) for running the pipeline, not the actual pipeline code itself.
+See [[## Code repos]] for more details.

 ## Tutorial
 On 25th of July 2023 Ulises gave a presentation about the pipeline, the slides are not self-explanatory but they can be checked under: